benmiller314/cdm2021spring/schedule.md

 For next time:

 <!-- Ordinarily, a final draft is due one week after the workshop, which would be Thursday.
 But the two days between now and then are too short, and once it's due after Thursday's class, might as well have the weekend available. -->
+* To get ready for our upcoming web design unit, download and install the [Atom text editor](http://atom.io).
+(If you already have a syntax-highlighting text editor, that's also fine.
+A word processor like Microsoft Word is not.)
 * **By 11:59pm on Sunday,** complete – at least for now – your visual argument, along with a prose reflection that incorporates images from your feedback and screenshots of your GIMP project.
 <!-- BEN HW: prepare a ppt on HTML, separation of content and display.
 See notes in /old-plans/2019fall/lesson-17.md, and also your Seminar in Pedagogy notebook from 2019 spring. -->